BenedictWilkins/chess-vision/README.md

 #### 6. Deployment

 The plan is to build a simple mobile app that will run what ever model we train.
-If you are a mobile dev then please get in touch or have any experience with this, pleae get in touch!
+If you are a mobile dev or have any experience with this, please get in touch!

 ### 7. Tooling